 Image Credit: www.plastikote.ca

-If you are willing to go for a creative way to fix up your messed car, why not try some art work.
-Yeah… an artwork not only adds to the looks of your car but is a very effective way of covering the scratches (if not removing them).
-It’s also pretty easy and cheap to get it done and you have a quite a few options.
+If you are willing to go for a creative way to fix up your messed car, why not try some artwork.
+Yeah… artwork not only adds to the looks of your car but is a very effective way of covering the scratches (if not removing them).
+It’s also pretty easy and cheap to get it done and you have quite a few options.

 If you want to get completely rid of the scratches, you have to get a professional paint job/special scratch removal process done.